The Finnish Association for Mental Health provides crisis assistance and support in order to prevent mental health problems and suicides.

 Mielenterveystalo.fi is a website about mental health.
 There is an online guide for immigrants with information, exercises and instructions about mental health, immigration process and well-being.
 Information can be found in Finnish, English, Russian, Arabic, Kurdish-sorani and Somali.

 Rehabilitation courses for immigrants

-The SOS Crisis Centre organizes rehabilitation courses for those who have experienced difficult life crises.
+The SOS Crisis Centre organises rehabilitation courses for those who have experienced difficult crises in life.
 Stability training courses are for immigrants who come from difficult circumstances and who have experienced traumatic events.
-The aim of the course is learn to control the symptoms of anxiety and feel better.
-The course will be held in different languages via interpreter and there will be 8-10 group meetings.
+The aim of the course is to learn to control the symptoms of anxiety and feel better.
+The course consists of 8-10 group meetings.
+Interpreters are available.

-Stability training infos are shorter infos about mentalh health and well-being.
-The stability training infos are organized together with co-operation partners like immigration services and schools.
+Stability trainings are shorter courses about mental health and well-being.
+The trainings are organised together with immigration services and schools.

 Victim support Finland

 Gives advice and support for victims of crime, witnesses and their family and friends.